 This presents a great opportunity for entrepreneurs in the UAE with a head for figures.
 Although there are some additional steps required, applying for a license to practice as an accountant, tax consultant, bookkeeper or auditor is still relatively straightforward.

 As well as a business license, you may also need to hold specific qualifications in your field.
 Here’s everything you need to know to get started.

-Whether you wish to start a chartered accountant (CA) firm in Dubai, start an audit firm or are considering starting your own bookkeeping business.
+Whether you wish to start a chartered accountant (CA) firm in Dubai or other emirates, start an audit firm or are considering starting your own bookkeeping business.
 There are a few steps that you’ll need to take before making your license application.

 The first is to specify your business activity.
 Every activity you wish to carry out – tax consultancy, auditing, accountancy etc. – must be specified to ensure that you are licensed correctly.

 The next step is to choose a company name.
 This takes a little more thought in the UAE than in other parts of the world.
 Why?
 Because the UAE has a strict, yet easy to follow, set of naming conventions.
 An expert in company formation can help you make sure you adhere to them.

 In short, you should avoid any offensive or blasphemous language.
 Avoid names of well-known organisations and avoid abbreviations if naming your company after yourself – i.e. Kyle Kelly Consulting, rather than K Kelly Consulting.
 You must also check that your chosen name is available to register.

 Next, you should decide whether you wish to set up in the mainland or in a UAE free zone.

 There are many advantages to both.
 Free zones such as Fujairah Creative City offer benefits such as a quick and easy incorporation process, ongoing business support and financial incentives such as tax exemptions and zero currency restrictions.